-“Each recipe is paired with a song,” Mardigan says.
+“Each recipe in Vegetable Kingdom paired with a song,” Mardigan says.
 “I was introduced to fonio, one of Africa’s oldest grains, from Terry’s baked fonio and kale balls while paired with Guru’s Le Bien, Le Mal from Jazzmatazz, Vol 1.
 That’s a favorite album of mine, and now fonio is a favorite, too.”

 Grab this book, open your favorite music streaming service, and make a night of it!